If you are experiencing a mental health crisis, call the Suicide & Crisis Line @ 988

 At Peace of Mind Collaborative, equitable mental-health care isn’t just our goal, it’s our purpose.

-• Compassion: We lead with empathy, warmth, and genuine human connection.
-Every person who walks through our doors, in-person or virtually, is met with respect, dignity, and care.
+We lead with empathy, warmth, and genuine human connection.
+Every person we serve, individually, collectively, in person, or virtually, is met with respect, dignity, and care.

-• Equity: We are committed to providing accessible, inclusive, and culturally informed behavioral health services for all.
-Rural communities, underserved populations, and those often overlooked in traditional care systems are at the heart of our work.
+We are committed to expanding access to inclusive, culturally responsive behavioral health and wellness supports.
+Rural communities, underserved populations, and those often overlooked in traditional systems are central to our mission.

-• Professionalism: We uphold the highest standards of ethics, integrity, and transparency.
-Our clients and partners can trust that we operate with consistency, accountability, and a deep respect for the people we serve.
+We uphold high standards of ethics, integrity, and transparency in all collaborative work.
+Our partners and communities can trust that we operate with accountability, consistency, and respect.

-• Advocacy: We raise our voices for those who spend their lives caring for others, first responders, law enforcement, teachers, military families, and frontline workers, as well as for anyone seeking fairness, access, and representation in their mental-health journey.
+We amplify the voices of those who care for others, including first responders, law enforcement, educators, military families, frontline workers, and community helpers, while advocating for fairness, access, and representation across systems.

-• Innovation: We embrace creativity, learning, and the evolving landscape of behavioral health.
-Through evidence-based practices, new technologies, and flexible telehealth, we continually expand and adapt to better serve our communities.
+We embrace creativity, learning, and evolution.
+Through evidence-informed practices, emerging technologies, and flexible approaches, we adapt to meet the changing needs of our communities.

-• Inclusivity: We value diversity in all its forms.
-We honor lived experience, celebrate individuality, and ensure that our spaces are welcoming, accessible, and affirming for every person we encounter.
+We honor diversity in all its forms.
+We value lived experience, celebrate individuality, and intentionally create spaces that are welcoming, accessible, and affirming.

-• Community Engagement: Rooted in our belief that connection builds resilience, we actively engage with our rural communities through outreach, education, collaboration, and partnership.
-We work to strengthen community bonds and reduce stigma so no one has to struggle alone.
+Rooted in the belief that connection builds resilience, we actively engage rural and underserved communities through outreach, education, collaboration, and partnership.
+We work to strengthen community bonds and reduce stigma so no one is left behind.

 About Our Team - Peace of Mind Collaborative